 Evangelization Training Camps

-Over 5 days, participants will grow in their connection to Jesus and the Church; learn and practice outreach skills; and tailor a vision for evangelization to the particular needs of their campus culture.
+Over 5 days, participants grow in their connection to Jesus and the Church; learn and practice pre-evangelistic conversation skills and small outreach group leadership.
+All campuses and parishes leave with a plan for evangelization tailored to the particular needs of their campus.

-Students and staff will leave spiritually refreshed, returning to their campuses with contagious energy to share the Good News!
+Students, parishioners, and staff are spiritually refreshed, able to return to their campuses or parish with contagious energy to share the Good News!

-EC training camps held across the United States have brought together over 700 people from 70 different campuses, parishes, and organizations since 2006.
+EC nationwide training camps have brought together thousands of students, parishioners, pastors, and campus ministry staff from over 100 different campuses, parishes, and organizations since 2006.

-Get Ready to Register; Pick a Workshop Track!
+Get Ready to Register; Read about Workshop Tracks!

 One-on-One Discipleship Mentoring